-It’s common to hear that the IT service desk staff has become so swamped with work that they feel like IT “firefighters,” working long hours and straining to keep the company’s IT infrastructure functioning during business hours AND throughout the nights and weekends.
+It’s common to hear the IT service desk staff has become so swamped with work they feel like IT “firefighters,” working long hours and straining to keep the company’s IT infrastructure functioning during business hours and throughout the nights and weekends.

 - No service desk, ever.

 Ask any IT help desk manager, “What’s the ideal IT staff per user ratio?”
 Almost all of them will say, “Lower than ours.”
 However, since IT service management environments differ so much across industries and individual businesses, it’s not easy to pin down “good” or even “average” end user to service desk staff ratios.
 In this article, let's dive deeper into industry reports about service desk staffing ratios and what to consider when calculating your ideal IT staff to employee ratio.

 IT Staff Per User Ratio Survey and Benchmark Data

 When you start researching IT staff to user ratios, a 2008 survey by Robert Half Technology